dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/05-Aug-2023/deprecation-endpoints-discovery.md

 title: "Deprecation: Query patterns and endpoints in the dbt Cloud Discovery API"
 description: "August 2023: Learn about the upcoming deprecation of certain endpoints and query patterns in the Discovery API."
 sidebar_position: 6
-sidebar_label: "Deprecation: Certain Dicovery API endpoints and query patterns"
+sidebar_label: "Deprecation: Certain Discovery API endpoints and query patterns"
 tags: [Aug-2023, API]
 date: 2023-08-31
 ---